Singularities and Quinn spectra

-and $\partial M(\sigma, o)$ is the colimit of $M$ restricted to $\partial \sigma$ .
-See \cite{LM06} for details.
+and $\partial M(\sigma, o)$ is the colimit of $M$ restricted to $\partial \sigma$.
+See \cite[Section 6]{LM06} for details.
+Similarly, there is an ad theory over the graded category of compact unoriented topological manifolds $\mathcal{T}op$.
 For instance, a decomposed (oriented) manifold in the sense of \cite{MR0346824} is a $\Delta^ n$-ad. \end{example} \begin{example} Let $W$ be the standard resolution of $\Z$ by $\Z[\Z/2]$ modules.
 Define the objects of ${\mathcal A}$ to be the quasi-symmetric complexes, that is, in dimension $n$ we have pairs $(C;\varphi)$ where $C$ is a quasi finite complex of free abelian groups and

 is a $\Z/2$ equivariant map which raises the degree by $n$.
-The dimension increasing morphisms $f: (C;\varphi C)\ra (C';\varphi')$ are the chain maps and for equal dimension of source and target one further assumes that
+The dimension increasing morphisms $f: (C;\varphi )\ra (C';\varphi')$ are the chain maps and for equal dimension of source and target one further assumes that

 The involution changes the sign of $\varphi$.
 The $K$-ads of symmetric Poincar\'e complexes are those (balanced) functors which \begin{enumerate} \item are closed, that is, for each cell $\sigma$ of $K$ the map from the cellular chain complex